spcruzaley/AlgorithmsPractice/src/main/java/facebook/mockinterview/treebitwise/README.md

 ### Explanation

 * First: We need to flip the current node value, it is 0, so the final value will be 1.
-* Second: We will to update the parent node value based on bitwise AND operation between the two child nodes, it will be updated with 1
+* Second: We will to update the parent node value based on bitwise AND operation between the two child nodes.
-    * We need to perform the same operation until we reach the root node.
+    * Perform the same operation until we reach the root node.

 ### The possible solution given